POSTECH-CVLab/PyTorch-StudioGAN/README.md

 **StudioGAN** is a Pytorch library providing implementations of representative Generative Adversarial Networks (GANs) for conditional/unconditional image generation.
 StudioGAN aims to offer an identical playground for modern GANs so that machine learning researchers can readily compare and analyze a new idea.

 ##  Features
-- Extensive GAN implementations for Pytorch
+- Extensive GAN implementations for PyTorch
 - Comprehensive benchmark of GANs using CIFAR10, Tiny ImageNet, and ImageNet datasets
 - Better performance and lower memory consumption than original implementations
 - Providing pre-trained models that are fully compatible with up-to-date PyTorch environment